-Any of these issues could impair our ability to successfully commercialize our product or to generate substantial revenues or profits or to meet our expectations with respect to the amount or timing of revenues or profits.
+Any of these issues could impair our ability to successfully commercialize our product or to generate sufficient revenues to result in a profit or profits or to meet our expectations with respect to the amount or timing of revenues or profits.
 Any issues or hurdles related to our commercialization efforts may materially adversely affect our business, results of operations, financial condition, and prospects.
-There is no guarantee that we will be successful in our launch or commercialization efforts with respect to QINLOCK.
+There is no guarantee that we will be successful in our commercialization efforts with respect to QINLOCK in fourth-line GIST or other indications.
 We may also experience significant fluctuations in sales of QINLOCK from period to period and, ultimately, we may never generate sufficient revenues from QINLOCK to reach or maintain profitability or sustain our anticipated levels of operations.
 Any inability on our part to successfully commercialize QINLOCK in the U.S., and any other international markets where it may subsequently be approved, including Europe, or any significant delay, could have a material adverse impact on our ability to execute upon our business strategy.